xrrocha/xrecords/doc/intro.md

 Yet, few of us are familiar with *building* application frameworks to fulfill business needs in our organizations.
-This series of posts illustrates object oriented framework development around a simple (but not trivial) application domain.
+This series of posts illustrates object oriented framework development around a simple (though not trivial) application domain.

 > The code for these documents, written in the [Xtend](http://www.eclipse.org/xtend/)
-> programming language is available at https://github.com/xrrocha/xrecords.
+> programming language, is available at https://github.com/xrrocha/xrecords.

 ## What is a framework anyway? ##